G-grbz/Jellyfin-Media-Slider/README.md

 <a id="license"></a>

-## 📄 License and Usage Notice
+## 📄 License (MIT)

-This project is not allowed to be copied, redistributed, or published without explicit permission.
+This project is licensed under the MIT License.

-If you intend to use, modify, or share any part of this project, you must:
+You are free to use, copy, modify, merge, publish, and distribute this software, provided that:

-* Credit the original author clearly.
+You credit the original author clearly.

-* Provide a link to the original repository.
+A link to the original repository is included when possible.

-* Indicate any changes made if the project is modified or forked.
+Any modifications or changes are clearly indicated.

-Unauthorized use or redistribution is strictly prohibited.
+This software is provided “as is”, without warranty of any kind.

-Thank you for respecting the work and effort behind this project.
+Use it at your own responsibility.